nilsceberg/asp-js/GRAMMAR.md

 identifier = IDENTIFIER

+# This isn't actually how it's implemented - should probably be changed to reflect that.
 if = "if" expr "then" eol statements ("elseif" condition "then" eol statements)* ("else" eol statements)? "end" "if" singleIf = "if" expr "then" singleStatement